 - 7. The Health cost applies only AFTER the effects of the Power have been applied in full.
 For temporary Powers with a fixed duration, this means the point at which the Power's effects expire.
 For Powers that have a permanent effect, this means the point at which the effect is applied. - 8.
 A Critical means that the Power only costs 1 Health.
 A Fumble means that the Power consumes the full Health cost, but nothing happens.

-It is recommended that the Referee keeps a record of negotiated Power uses.
-This will save time when the Power is used in a similar way again.
+It is recommended that Referees keep records of negotiated Power uses.
+This saves time when the Power is used in a similar way again.
 It also provides a benchmark or precedent for future Power usage.

 Powers Example: Spellcasting